 What Does Judges 5:21 Mean?

-Judges 5:21 describes how the torrent Kishon swept away the Canaanite army during the battle led by Deborah and Barak.
-The flash flood was God using nature to fight for His people and demonstrate His power over the strongest enemies.
-The verse highlights divine timing and intervention, turning a simple river into a weapon of victory.
+Judges 5:21 describes how the Kishon River swept away the Canaanite army during the battle led by Deborah and Barak.
+The flash flood was a natural event that God used to fight for His people, similar to the Red Sea event in Exodus 14:21.
+The verse celebrates divine timing and supernatural intervention.
+It shows that when God moves, even the rivers become warriors.

 Judges 5:21